stuart-knock/docs/UserGuide/UserGuide-UI.rst

    Settings Page

 These are the configurable settings for |TVB|.
 Note that the `Name` of the administrator is the only one that cannot be changed later on.
-The others will be accessible afterwards from the profile page of the administrator.
+The others will be accessible afterward from the profile page of the administrator.
 These settings are:

 Administrator User Name: